When, Exactly, Should You Vaccinate Your Puppy?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-As a kid — okay, as an adult pre-pandemic — it’s unlikely you ever looked forward to a jab.
-And look at us now, going, make it a double!
-Dogs rarely flinch when they get a vaccine, but the process of scheduling more than a handful of puppy shots can be dizzying for new pet parents.
-Fear not, we’ll explain everything.
+As a kid — OK, as an adult, pre-pandemic — it’s unlikely you ever looked forward to a jab (when did we start calling them jabs?).
+And as pet parents, there’s a whole new kind of needle anxiety: When it comes to vaccinating our pups, where are we supposed to start?
+The process of scheduling more than a handful of puppy shots can be dizzying.
+Fear not; we’ll explain everything.

-The one vaccine you’ll likely recognize, rabies is required by law in most states since the disease is deadly to pets and their people.
-While cases in either are rare (thanks to herd immunity no doubt) rabies can still be carried by wildlife like raccoons and coyotes so it’s low risk, not no risk.
+The one vaccine you’ll likely recognize, rabies is required by law in most states because the disease is deadly to pets and their people.
+While cases in either are rare (thanks to herd immunity, no doubt) rabies can still be carried by wildlife, such as raccoons and coyotes — so it’s low risk, not no risk.

 DA2PP / DHPP

 These core-combination vaccines are vital to kick-starting your puppy’s immune system to make antibodies for all of these pathogens: distemperopens in a new tab, adenovirus 2, hepatitis, parvovirusopens in a new tab, and parainfluenza.
 Despite being a potent cocktail, this one requires a couple of boosters, spaced out a month apart.